TO PURCHASE THIS LAMPSHADE:

 My design was initially created to appear on the Oxford Writers House website, at the end of 2017.
 To support a writers competition page, to celebrate Oxfordshire; to inspire writers.
 This is one of a series of four different designs.

 Internal shade fitting: UK, Europe: The shade fits the standard bayonet cap (BC) and also with Edison Screw (E27) lamp holders (remove the converter plug in the centre of the fitting).
 US & Canada: unless otherwise stated, washer fittings (1/2" ring) will be used, for lamps that use a harp or vertical rod system.

 Fabric design: The placement of the design, at the seam, may vary.
-This is because they are handmade and come in varying sizes, but will always retain 25cm high as part of the design.
+This is because they are handmade and come in varying sizes, but will be set as 25cm high so to retain the scale of the design.

 TO PURCHASE THIS LAMPSHADE: